ejmatthe/sqlalchemy-challenge/README.md

   * A JSON list of temperature observations
   * A JSON list of minimum, average and maximum temperature for a start or start-end range.

-Note that due to the session limitation present in the starter code, each pathway must be run as separate iterations of the app.py code.
-Initiating the session under each pathway seems like it would solve the issue, but I deferred to the structure provided.
+All necessary queries were run at the begining of the script, so that each pathway can be visited on the same instance of the app.